 Q.3.
-What is polymerase chain reaction?
+What is a polymerase chain reaction?
 What are the steps involved?
 Mention its applications.

 A.3.
-Polymerase chain reaction is the process used in molecular biology to obtain several copies of a specific segment of DNA.
+The polymerase chain reaction is the process used in molecular biology to obtain several copies of a specific segment of DNA.

 The following steps are involved in the process: